TheBotiverse/Botiverse/README.md

 <img width="1426" alt="image" src="https://github.com/TheBotiverse/Botiverse/assets/49572294/15520524-07cc-4bb1-a230-198cba398da7">

-- All chatbot architectures that Botiverse support (i.e., in `botiverse.bots`) are composed of a representer that puts the input text or audio in the right representation and a model that is responsible for the model's output.
+- All chatbot architectures that Botiverse support (i.e., in `botiverse.bots`) are composed of a representer that puts the input text or audio in the right representation and a model that is responsible for the chatbot's output.
 - All representers (top row) and models (bottom row) with a non-white frame were implemented from scratch for some definition of that.
 - Beyond being a chatbot package, most representers and models can be also used independently and share the same API.
-For instance, you can import your favorite model or representer from `botiverse.models` or `botiverse.preprocessors` respectively and use it for any task.
+For instance, you can import your favorite model or representer from `botiverse.models` or `botiverse.preprocessors` respectively and use it for any ordinary machine learning task.
-- Some chatbot architectures also allows using a customly defined representer or model as long as it satisfies the relevant interface.
+- It follows that some chatbot architectures also allow using a customly defined representer or model as long as it satisfies the relevant unified interface (as in the docs).

-Now let's learn more about each chatbot available inn `botiverse.bots.`
+Now let's learn more about each chatbot available inn `botiverse.bots`

 ## <img width="30" alt="image" src="https://github.com/TheBotiverse/Botiverse/assets/49572294/501fc8ff-9849-4e6d-9ed5-eaf10c04eefb"> Basic Bot
 ### 🏃‍♂️ Quick Example